Sweet Dog

 2

-Before the jump, the ground step-over or the tunnel; before held bipedalism, the brief "beg".
-If a less demanding version is enough, stop there.
+Instead of the jump: a step-over on the ground or a tunnel.
+Instead of standing on the hind legs: a brief "beg".
+If a less demanding version does the job, stop there.

 3